How will my child’s experiences at Discovery Montessori School prepare them for later school success?

 What is the process for tuition payments?

-If you are paying monthly installments, you will receive an invoice through PayPal around the middle of the month for the next month’s tuition.
-When you receive the email, click on the link to view the invoice which will include fees for the following month: tuition, the monthly music program, extended day for the following month if applicable, and any early arrival or late pick up fees in excess of the hours you are registered for.
+You will receive an invoice through Brightwheel around the middle of the month for the next month’s tuition.
+The invoice will include fees for the following month: tuition, extended day for the following month if applicable, and any early arrival or late pick up fees in excess of the hours you are registered for.
 The payments are due on the first of the month and are considered late after the 5th of the month.
-You can pay through PayPay or by cash or check.
+You can pay through Brightwheel or by check made out to Discovery Montessori.

 Can I change my child’s schedule and if so, what is the procedure?